Geometric pressure for multimodal maps of the interval: Introduction. The main results

 2. We prove that several definitions of geometric pressure $P(t)$, that is pressure for the map $f|_K$ and the potential $-t\log |f'|$, give the same value (including pressure on periodic orbits, "tree" pressure and variational pressures).
 For the complex setting, see \cite{PR-LS2} and the references therein.

-3. We prove that in absence of indifferent periodic orbits, the geometric pressure function $t\mapsto P(t)$ is real analytic for $t$ (inverse of temperature) between the "condensation" and "freezing" parameters, $t_- $ and $t_+ $, and for each such $t$ there exists unique equilibrium (and conformal) measure satisfying strong statistical properties.
+3. We prove that, provided all periodic orbits in $K$ are hyperbolic repelling, the geometric pressure function $t\mapsto P(t)$ is real analytic for $t$ (inverse of temperature) between the "condensation" and "freezing" parameters, $t_- $ and $t_+ $, and for each such $t$ there exists unique equilibrium (and conformal) measure satisfying strong statistical properties.
 All this is contained in Theorem A, the main result of the paper.
 For the complex setting, see \cite{PR-L1} and \cite{PR-L2}.

 Our results extend \cite{BT1}, which proved existence and uniqueness of equilibria and the analyticity of pressure only on a small interval of parameters $t$ and assumed additionally a growth of absolute values of the derivatives of the iterates at critical values.